 It’s no secret that the overall state of health in the US is not ideal.
-In spite of physical activity slightly increasing and smoking continually decreasing, diabetes is skyrocketing, and obesity, though it seems to have started to level off in 2013, is still close to 30% of the adult population.
+In spite of physical activity slightly increasing and smoking continually decreasing, diabetes is skyrocketing.
+Although it seems to have started to level off in 2013, obesity continues to plague nearly 30% of the adult population.

-Of course, one doesn’t have to be obese to be limited physically with extra weight.
+Of course, one doesn’t have to be obese to be limited physically by extra weight.
 Though a few extra pounds may not be an issue for the average Joe, firefighters demand much more from their bodies; the ability to perform at a very high level in very dangerous situations could mean the difference between life and death.
-Yet obesity/overweight rates in firefighters is staggering, far surpassing the national average according to a CNN report released earlier this year (taking into account both structure and wildland).
+Yet obesity/overweight rates in firefighters, both wildland and structural, is staggering.
+It far surpasses the national average according to a CNN report released on July 18, 2014.
 The same report also mentions that over half of all firefighter deaths are due to heart disease.
-Though perhaps daunting, these facts cannot persist, so in true firefighter fashion, we are going to confront this problem head on with three effective strategies:
+Though perhaps daunting, these facts cannot persist.
+So, in true firefighter fashion, we are going to confront this problem head on with three effective strategies:

 - Become an H2O-holic